 The IFIP Technical Committee 9 (TC9) on ICT and Society focuses on understanding how ICT innovation is associated with change in society, and upon issues of ethics and professionalism.
 TC9 comprises ten working groups (WGs) and representatives of the national computer societies of IFIP.

 David Kreps became Chair TC9 on 1/1/18.
-Holder of the IFIP Silver Core Award, (in recognition of significant achievements of the recipient that are important from the point of view of the mission and goals of IFIP) David is also a member of the IFIP Board, and a philosopher of information systems based at the National University of Ireland, Galway.
+Holder of the IFIP Silver Core Award, (in recognition of significant achievements of the recipient that are important from the point of view of the mission and goals of IFIP) David is also a member of the IFIP Board, and a philosopher of information systems based at the University of Galway, Ireland.